GIScience/openpoiservice/README.md

 The osm file(s) to be imported are parsed several times to extract points of interest from relations (osm_type 3), ways (osm_type 2) and nodes (osm_type 1) in order.
-Which type the specific point of interest originated from will be returned in the response - this will help you find the object directly on [OpenStreetMap.org](OpenStreetMap.org).
+Which type the specific point of interest originated from will be returned within the response - this will help you find the object directly on [OpenStreetMap.org](https://www.openstreetmap.org).

 ## Installation

-You can either run **openpoiservice** on your host machine in a virtual environment or simply with docker.
+You can either run **openpoiservice** on your host machine in a virtual environment or simply with Docker.
 The Dockerfile provided installs a WSGI server (gunicorn) which starts the flask service on port 5000.